MMvogler/clickygame/README.md

 ## How it Works

 This application renders different Simpson characters to the screen.
 Every time an image is clicked, the images rendered to the page shuffle themselves in a random order.
 To gain points, users can't click the same image twice.
-The user's score is reset after an incorrect guess, the game should restart.
+The user's score is reset after an incorrect guess, then the game restarts.

 ## Screen Shot